Skip Navigation

 • Funds Won for Consumers: Attorney General Josh Stein works to protect North Carolina consumers from scams and fraud.
 Stein and his Consumer Protection Division have helped hundreds of thousands of consumers get millions of dollars back in restitution and have helped win millions of dollars in savings on utility rates.

 • Medicaid Fraud Funds Won: The recovery of funds from NC DOJ’s Medicaid Investigations Division, which investigates fraud by Medicaid health care providers or suppliers, physical abuse of Medicaid patients or any patient in a Medicaid-funded facility and stealing or improper co-mingling of patients’ funds in a Medicaid-funded facility.
+This is calculated based on the percentage of Medicaid recipients in each county.

 • Environmental Enhancement Grant Funds: These funds are included in the Taxpayer Funds Won & Grants category.
 The Environmental Enhancement Grant program began after an agreement between the Attorney General’s Office and Smithfield Foods in 2000.
 Under that agreement, Smithfield provides $2 million to the state every year to be distributed among environmental projects across North Carolina.
 The Attorney General’s Office has awarded more than 200 projects in the state.